linan1994/DRESIM/README.md

 Dynamic Resilient Infrastructure Simulation and Management

 A primitive demo for the cascading failure and resilient repair.
+See the User Manual file for the interface description, code explanation, and the usage instruction.

 The file SingleRepair allows one node repair at a time.
 The file SimultaneousRepair allows the repair of multiple nodes at the same time.